damiendart/robotinaponcho/static_src/notes/phpstorm.md

     the IDE theme with the OS (on macOS change the preferred light theme to *macOS Light*).
 Otherwise, use the Darcula theme throughout.
   - Set the editor font to [Iosekva][3].
+  - Set default visual guides at 72 and 78 characters.
   - Set the *Project Opening*'s *Default directory*.
   - Turn off the terminal's *Audible bell*.